meisenlab/coding_site/README.md

 This is a website to host material for Eisen Lab Coding Club.

-If you would like to contibute, please email Ciera ccmartinez@berkeley.edu and give her our github ID.
+If you would like to contibute, please email Ciera ccmartinez@berkeley.edu and give her your github ID.